 required signatures, including, at a minimum, the signatures of the customer, VR counselor, and SE specialist.

+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 The VR1642 indicates whether the provider is eligible for any Employment Premium Service payments as approved by the VR counselor.
 A service authorization is required before any services are provided, including premiums; therefore, any premiums that would be paid at Benchmark 6 must be included with the service authorizations for Benchmarks 2–6.

 For additional information on Employment Premium Services, see VR-SFP Chapter 20: Premiums.